Mahfer17/Mahfer17/README.md

-- 👋 Hi, I’m @Mahfer17
+- 👋 Hi, I’m Maria Fernanda de Melo Soares
-- 👀 I’m interested in astronomy
+- 👀 I’m interested in Github
-- 🌱 I’m currently learning to trust myself
+- 🌱 I’m currently projects in alura
-- 💞️ I’m looking to collaborate on for my betterment
+- 💞️ I’m looking to improve my alura projects
-- 📫 How to reach me being a good person
+- 📫 How to reach:trying hard
 - 😄 Pronouns:her
-- ⚡ Fun fact: I really like animals
+- ⚡ Fun fact: I don't like technology at all

 <!---
 Mahfer17/Mahfer17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.